 - 8.38 Individuals applying for a premises licence for the sale of alcohol or late night refreshment must be entitled to work in the UK.
-Licensing authorities must be satisfied that an individual who applies for a premises licence is entitled to work in the UK.
+From 6 April 2017 licensing authorities must be satisfied that an individual who applies for a premises licence is entitled to work in the UK.
 This includes applications made by more than one individual applicant.
 An application made by an individual without the entitlement to work in the UK must be rejected.
 This applies to applications which include the sale of alcohol and the provisions of late night refreshment, but does not include applications which apply to regulated entertainment only.
 For example, a person applying for a licence for a music venue who does not intend to sell alcohol or late night refreshment is not prohibited from applying for a licence on grounds of immigration status.
-However, they will commit a criminal offence if they work illegally. - 8.39 An applicant may demonstrate their right to work either by submitting documentation, or by an online right to work check.
-The documents which may be relied on in support of an application demonstrating an entitlement to work in the UK are the same as for personal licence applicants see paragraph 4.9.
-Alternatively, as for personal licences, applicants may demonstrate their right to work digitally by providing their share code and date of birth to enable the licensing authority to carry out a check with the Home Office online right to work checking service (available on GOV.UK: https://www.gov.uk/view-right-to-work) see paragraph 4.10.
-Where there is sufficient evidence that the applicant is not resident in the UK there is no requirement that the applicant has an entitlement to work in the UK.
-See paragraphs 4.21 to 4.48 in relation to entitlement to work in the UK for EEA citizens from 1 July 2021. - 8.40 Where an applicant's permission to work in the UK is time-limited the licensing authority may issue a premises licence for an indefinite period, but the licence will become invalid when the immigration permission expires.
+However, they will commit a criminal offence if they work illegally. - 8.39 The documents which may be relied on in support of an application demonstrating an entitlement to work in the UK are the same as for personal licence applicants see paragraph 4.8.
+Where there is sufficient evidence that the applicant is not resident in the UK there is no requirement that the applicant has an entitlement to work in the UK. - 8.40 Where an applicant's permission to work in the UK is time-limited the licensing authority may issue a premises licence for an indefinite period, but the licence will become invalid when the immigration permission expires.
 The individual's entitlement to work in the UK may be extended or made permanent by the Home Office, and granting the licence for an indefinite period prevents the licensee from having to re-apply for a new licence.
-In the event that the Home Office cuts short or ends a person's immigration permission (referred to as a curtailment or revocation), any licence issued on or after 6 April 2017 which authorises the sale of alcohol or provision of late night refreshment will automatically lapse.
+In the event that the Home Office cuts short or ends a person's immigration permission (referred to a curtailment or revocation), any licence issued on or after 6 April 2017 which authorises the sale of alcohol or provision of late night refreshment will automatically lapse.
 As with personal licences, the licensing authority is under no duty to carry out on going immigration checks to see whether a licence holder's permission to be in the UK has been brought to an end.
-For further details on entitlement to work see paragraphs 4.8 to 4.48.
+For further details on entitlement to work see paragraphs 4.8 to 4.18.

-Steps to Promote the Licensing Objectives
+Steps to promote the licensing objectives